nateofspades/Shortest_Driving_Route/README.md

 [ATSP_Brute_Force.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/ATSP_Brute_Force.py): This computes all of the possible Hamiltonian paths of G starting at a given node and selects one with the minimum total edge weight.
 [ATSP_Christofides.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/ATSP_Christofides.py): This computes the Hamiltonian cycle generated by TSP_Christofides.py and removes the last edge.
 [ATSP_Greedy.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/ATSP_Greedy.py): This computes the Hamiltonian cycle generated by TSP_Greedy.py and removes the last edge.

+Step 2b - Selecting Best Traveling Salesman Problem Approach:

+[ATSP.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/ATSP.py): This Python script selects which of the 3 approaches from Step 1

+Write a Python script that selects which of the 3 approaches from Step 1 to use to generate a Hamiltonian cycle for a graph G and its starting node.
+In an ideal world we would always use the brute force approach because it considers all possible Hamiltonian cycles and selects the best one.
+The issue here is with computation time: if G has too many nodes then the brute force approach takes too long to output an answer.
+For this reason the greedy approach and Christofides algorithm are also considered because they can each generate a Hamiltonian cycle much faster than the brute force approach when the number of nodes is large.